SirHeads/thinkheads-ai-ragdocs-IT/README.markdown

-Certainly!
-Here is a revised `README.md` file with descriptions and instructions, without including the scripts themselves:

----

 # Proxmox Setup Scripts

 This repository contains a set of Bash scripts designed to automate the setup and configuration of Proxmox environments, including user management, storage configuration, and network sharing.